kizu/kizu.ru/src/posts/2023-03-15-anchor-positioning-experiments/index.en.md

 }
 ```

 But while the positioning itself works — we can dynamically assign the `anchor-name` to the hovered items — the transitions do not.
 But how elegant it could’ve been if re-assigning the `anchor-name` resulted in the same transition between the old and new states!
+I did weight in on at in [an issue related to this](https://github.com/w3c/csswg-drafts/issues/8181#issuecomment-1469910645).

 ### “Four Quadrants”